SarahAlketbi/GROUP-U24--ITBL-1/README.md

-# Analyzing California Air Quality Data - Team-Based Learning Activity
+# Analyzing California Air Quality Data - Team-Based Learning Activity : [GROUP U24]

 This in-class team-based learning activity [ITBL1] focuses on analyzing air quality trends in California using real-world data from 2020.
 The dataset includes key air quality indicators such as **PM2.5 concentration levels, AQI values, and regional location information**.
 The objective is to help students develop **data analysis skills** by performing operations such as **sorting, filtering, and computing new insights**.